-9.3.1 The proposals will require the removal of a small Cherry and three small Rhododendrons.
+9.3.1 The proposals will require the removal of nine individual trees and a small group of trees.

-9.3.2 They are not particularly valuable or visible from outside the site, and neither the amenity or arboreal character of the local area will be affected by their removal.
-Subsequently, there is little justification for replacement planting.
+9.3.2 All are self-needed; none are not particularly valuable or visible from outside the site, and neither the amenity or arboreal character of the local area will be affected by their removal.
+However, to mitigate, new trees and shrubs will be planted post-construction.